cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 {% sidenote %}
 In general, consider using other forms of IPC to signal application state changes where possible.
-If your application doesn't have existing IPC dependencies, generally using sockets and processing events as part of your event loop tends to be a good alternative.
+If your application doesn't have existing IPC dependencies, consider using something like [varlink](https://varlink.org/).
+If that's too heavy, using sockets and processing events as part of your event loop tends to be a good alternative.

-If you already have some IPC mechanism (like Thrift or gRPC) then that can be a good choice too, and that also works better on a remote basis.
-It mostly depends on the behaviour your application wants.
-Another thing that's available on many Linux machines is a functioning D-Bus, but the implementation can be pretty heavyweight because it gives a lot of guarantees which most people that would use signals may not need.

-In general, though, the most "out of the box" replacement is to have a socket (or sockets) and look for FDs with updates on each event loop iteration.
-This is safer than `signalfd` because it avoids default signal disposition entirely.
 {% endsidenote %}

 Using `pkill -H` adds a safety net, but where possible it's still ideal to